Italy Pet Import Requirements

 Unaccompanied pets or those entering Italy from a non-EU Member State or part 1 listed countries must enter Italy by air at international airports in Bologna, Milan, Pisa, Turin or Rome.
 Pets traveling with their owners or designated representatives can also enter at Venice.

-Dogs, cats and ferrets can fly to Italy in the cabin, as checked baggage or air cargo according to airline pet policies.
+Dogs, cats and ferrets can fly to Italy in the cabin, as checked baggage, or as air cargo according to airline pet policies.
 In all cases, pets must travel in a crate or carrier in accordance with the International Air Transport Association.

-Flights to Italy should be direct or transit through an EU Member State, Part 1 or 2 Listed Third Country if possible*.
-If your pet transits through an Unlisted Third Country, then a Transit Declaration will be required.
-The declaration must state that your pet has had no contact with rabies-carrying animals and remained secured within the airplane or airport.
+Flights to Italy should be direct or transit through an EU Member State, Part 1 or 2 listed third country if possible*.
+If your pet transits through an unlisted country, then a Transit Declaration will be required.
+The declaration must state that your pet has had no contact with rabies-carrying animals and has remained secured within the airplane or airport.

 *Note: If your pet has a layover in an EU Member State in its itinerary, then additional requirements will apply.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Italy.
-If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at importer expense.
+If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at the importer’s expense.

 Pet friendly private jet charter